Xele02/UMO/README.md

 # New content

 A DLC system was added to UMO to add content in the game.
-More information to create thm will be added later.
+More information to create them will be added later.
 Current available DLC :

 * Language
   * English : http://umo.xele.org:8000/game-translation-en_1.zip